openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public init()
 ```

-Function: Constructs an empty [ArrayStack](#class-arraystackt) with an initial capacity of 8.
+Function: Constructs an empty [ArrayStack](#class-arraystackt) with default capacity of 8.

 ### func init(Int64)